research-software-directory/research-software-directory/README.md

     docker rmi 1cf1300f8ff9
     ```

-1. We should rebuild (only) the docker container that we have updated.
-To do so, we can use ``docker rm`` followed by the name of the container to remove the old container, e.g. for the frontend container:

-    ```
-    docker rm tmpzed1arlrtr_frontend_1
-    ```

-1. And then build a new container, with new content, using:
+1. Now build a new container, with new content, using:

     ```
     docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build